SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-lead.md

 ---
 id:  create-lead
-title: Create a Lead
+title: Create a lead
 sidebar_label: 4.
-Create Lead
+Create lead
 sidebar_position: 4
 ---

 ### A Lead is an umbrella that groups a bundle of related activities and deals.

 1. To create a new Lead, navigate to the "Clients" module.
-2. Verify that you can navigate by clicking on Clients in the side bar.
+2. Verify that you can navigate by clicking on Clients in the sidebar.

 <figure>